The Breakfast Club

+We have developed this program for dogs that are having a difficult time in our play groups.
+These dogs typically struggle with proper play, manners, impulse control, reactivity, resource guarding or just have more energy than average.
 The safety of your dog and others will always be our #1 goal here at Happy Tails.
-However, making sure the dogs have a great time and look forward to coming is a very close 2nd goal for us.
-This program will help us meet each dog’s individual need and assist them in working through a wide range of problem behaviors.
-By working with our trainer, the dogs will be exposed to different activities that will work both their mental and physical energy allowing them to learn and practice desired behaviors successfully.
+However, making sure the dogs have a great time and look forward to coming is also very important to us.
+This program will help us meet each dog’s individual needs.
+The dogs will be exposed to different activities that will work both their mental and physical energy allowing them to learn and practice desired behaviors successfully.

-9:00-11:00 Potty and Play
+Potty and Play

 It’s important to get some energy out early in the day so that they can then have the ability to be calm and more focused when they start their work sessions.
 We’ll play ball, tug, find it, body awareness games, and perhaps one on one time with another dog.

 During this time dogs will be worked with individually on impulse control and confidence-building games like obstacle courses, balance, fetch, tricks, recall games, find it games and more.
 Our experienced trainer will work one on one with your dog to engage their brain not just their body.
 Mentally enrichment is as important as the physical part.

 One of the skills that we find valuable is the ability for a dog to relax in our kennel area.
 During this time dogs will be offered their lunch (if it is something you usually provide) and be expected to settle quietly in their crate/kennel.